NBISweden/grave/README.md

 ## Description

 `grave` is a Nextflow workflow for mapping, genotyping, and variant calling ancient or modern samples against a pangenome graph.
 The steps are shown graphically [here](#pipeline-overview).
+A Wiki with more detail is found [here](https://github.com/NBISweden/grave/wiki).

 As input it takes a pangenome graph in `.gbz` format and either paired-end or merged FASTQ data (from samples listed in a `.csv` samplesheet).